Published On: Mar 05 2013 04:30:44 PM ESTUpdated On: Aug 21 2015 02:00:00 AM EDT

 Prince didn't just dominate the music scene in the 1980s, he also became a bona fide movie star, as seen here in 1984's "Purple Rain," despite dubious, at best, acting ability.

-He hasn't made a movie since 1990's "Graffiti Bridge," but Prince has continued to rock out, as seen here at at the 2013 Billboard Music Awards.
+He hasn't made a movie since 1990's "Graffiti Bridge," but Prince has continued to rock out.
+He's seen here speaking onstage at the 57th Annual Grammy Awards on Feb.
+8, 2015.

 Bruce Springsteen had already had several hits in the 1970s, but it was in the 1980s that he became huge, with hits like "Hungry Heart," "Born in the U.S.A.," "Dancing in the Dark" and "Glory Days."
 He's seen here on the cover of his 1987 album "Tunnel of Love."

 The Boss is still going strong today.
-He's seen here a pre-concert sound check in February 2014.
+He's seen here arriving at a benefit concert in New York City on May 28, 2015.

 Any conversation during the 1980s about the greatest guitar players began and ended with Eddie Van Halen.

 Though the band has gone through several different incarnations since their 1980s heyday, it's still rocking today, including a 2012 reunion tour with original lead singer David Lee Roth and a new album.
-Van Halen is seen here during a warm-up gig for their tour.
+The band is also hitting the road again in the summer of 2015 for a 39-date North American tour.
+Here Eddie Van Halen is seen performing onstage at the 2015 Billboard Music Awards on May 17, 2015, in Las Vegas.

 Love him or hate him, Billy Joel was unavoidable in the 1980s.
 He took his success from the 1970s and built on it with even more hits, including 1983's "An Innocent Man."

 While he doesn't perform as often these days and hasn't released a new record of pop music since 1993, Joel can still bring it.
 He's seen here during a concert at Madison Square Garden in December 2014.

 Phil Collins not only found success in the 1980s with his band Genesis, but also broke out as a solo artist.
 Shown here is his 1985 album "No Jacket Required," which included the hits "Sussudio," "One More Night," "Take Me Home" and "Don't Lose My Number."